-MAN 1030 Introduction to Business (previously known as Introduction to the Business Enterprise) 4.0 Quarter Credit Hours
+MAN 1030 Introduction to Business (previously known as Introduction to Business Enterprise)

 This course is an introduction to the terminology, functions, and procedures related to the organization and operation of a business enterprise as an institution in an economic society.
 Particular emphasis is given to accounting, ownership, human resources, marketing and managerial functions within the business enterprise.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000